privacyidea/privacyidea/doc/policies/authentication.rst

 This is the text that is sent via Email to be used with Email Token.
 This text should contain the OTP value.
 You can use the tags *<otp>* and *<serial>*.

+Starting with version 2.20 you can use the tag *{challenge}*.
+This will add the challenge data that was passed in the first authentication request in the challenge parameter.
+This could contain banking transaction data.

 Default: *<otp>*